Indiana workers’ compensation insurance

 While you don’t need to buy workers’ compensation for yourself in either of these cases, it's still recommended that you do so as some health insurance providers may deny work-related injury claims, which could leave you paying expensive medical bills if you're injured on the job.

-How much does workers' compensation coverage cost in Indiana?
+How much does workers' compensation insurance cost in Indiana?

-Estimated employer rates for workers’ compensation in Indiana are $0.68 per $100 in covered payroll.
+Estimated employer costs for workers’ compensation in Indiana are $0.60 per $100 of covered wages [PDF].

 When an employee suffers a workplace injury or occupational disease, workers' compensation covers the cost of medical treatment related to the injury or illness.
 It also provides part of the wages lost while the employee is unable to work. (usually around two-thirds of their average weekly wage)